richgel999/ufo_data/bin/anon_pdf.md

-**(PUBLIC DOMAIN)** - 7 January 1996 — Robert Bigelow tells Jacques Vallee he is interviewing to hire experts in the area of consciousness on 7 January 1996, including Ron Blackburn and “De Angelo” from SAIC and Larry Lemke, a NASA Ames engineer.
+**(PUBLIC DOMAIN)** - 7 January 1996 — Robert Bigelow tells Jacques Vallée he is interviewing to hire experts in the area of consciousness on 7 January 1996, including Ron Blackburn and “De Angelo” from SAIC and Larry Lemke, a NASA Ames engineer.

 *   [https://ufos-scientificresearch.blogspot.com/2019/05/jacques-vallee-on-national-institute-of.html](https://ufos-scientificresearch.blogspot.com/2019/05/jacques-vallee-on-national-institute-of.html)